A traditional pumpkin pie with a slice cut outA traditional pumpkin pie with a slice cut out

 Interestingly, the debate between pumpkin pie and sweet potato pie has been ongoing for centuries.
 The first recorded pumpkin pie recipe dates back to the 17th century, while sweet potato pie has been a staple in Southern cuisine since the 18th century.
 Both pies have a rich history and cultural significance in different parts of the world.
 In the end, the choice between the two pies is not just about taste, but also about cultural heritage and tradition.

-See also What is the history of chicken and dumplings from the South?
+See also What is the history of macaroni and cheese from the United States?

 Regional variations of pumpkin pie across North America